Kumamoto Castle 熊本城

 The castle where Japan crushed its last great rebellion also boasts a daimyo's palace

-- The autumn festival at the castle
+- The festivals at the castle

 - Cherry blossom viewing around the castle grounds during spring